-This is nice in Quartz also (70% or so), just add two (2) degrees to all of the pavilion tiers, no changes on the crown.
-This is not hard to cut, but the pavilion tiers and meets cut pretty fast.
-I find it easier to cut the L/W = 1.25 and then cut in P5 and P6 (they will not quite center point, P7 and P8 do…), then cut in the breaks.
+The Gram Prince isn’t hard to cut, but the pavilion tiers and meets cut pretty fast.
+I find it easier to cut L/W = 1.25 and then cut in P5 and P6.
+They won’t quite center point (though P7 and P8 will), then cut in the breaks.

-Note: You will need to change the mast height for C1 at the long and short ends depending on how you cut.
+You’ll need to change the mast height for C1 at the long and short ends, depending on how you cut.